sarunas-k/sarunas-k/README.md

-## Hi

 - I’m currently learning AWS
-- I’m looking to collaborate on challenging web projects with Vue3, PHP, Laravel as well as C++, C#, Java.
+- I’m looking to collaborate on challenging web projects with Vue3, PHP, Laravel as well as Java, C++, C#.
 - Ask me about anything, I hope I know the answer 🙂
 - Fun fact: Punch card gets lighter the more you write to it.